New for 2018: TAGME-Prep!

-The Qualifying Assessment (QA) The QA is a 3.5 hour, internet-based, open book evaluation that will assess your knowledge of the ACGME or AOA requirements for the successful maintenance of a residency or fellowship training program.
+The Qualifying Assessment (QA) The QA is a 3.5 hour, internet-based, open book evaluation that will assess your knowledge of the ACGME requirements for the successful maintenance of a residency or fellowship training program.
 The open book approach reflects an underlying TAGME philosophy: that the crucial skill of the program administrator is the ability to find the answer; not the necessity of having instant recall.
 The QA is comprised of 100 randomly-selected multiple choice and fill-in-the-blank questions.
 In some instances, citations are required in support of answers.
 When taking the QA, candidates should have the necessary resource documents on hand as the assessment is provided within a secure browser format.
 Results are available shortly after completion.
 A score of 80% or greater is required to be eligible for the Certifying Assessment.

-Knowledge Content Areas Candidates can expect these content areas to be addressed on either or both assessments: Academic curriculum
+Knowledge Content Areas Candidates can expect these content areas to be addressed on either or both assessments:

 - Milestones and competencies